amsa-code/egc-api/README.md

 # Enhanced Group Call (EGC) API

-This repository is a collaboration point to support the development of a common and well-defined API to be used by EGC service providers (currently Inmarsat and Iridium).
+This repository is a collaboration point to support the development of a common and fully-defined REST API to be implemented by EGC satellite service providers (currently Inmarsat and Iridium).

 The defacto standard for the definition of REST APIs is [OpenAPI v3](https://swagger.io/specification/) which is a YAML or JSON document.
 The YAML and JSON representations are equivalent, this site uses YAML format for its readability advantages.